fabricevb/Master-Thesis/README.md

+# Master Thesis: The Variability of the Belgian Business Survey Indicator - analysis and predictive power

+Thesis presented in fulfillment of the requirements for the degree of Master of Science in Statistics

+Co-supervisor: Geert Molenberghs - KU Leuven

+Co-supervisor: Laurent Van Belle - National Bank of Belgium

-# Master-Thesis
+# Abstract

-Master Thesis for the "European Master of Official Statistics" at KU Leuven done at the National Bank of Belgium.

-*Abstract*

 bla bla bla bla bla
 copie/paste from Master Thesis

-*R Code*
+# R Code

 The code used for the processing, analysing and modelling of the data can be found in the folder "R code".